rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Tuner-Firmware/README.md

 # Tuner-Firmware:
 The ATU10-BT code is based on ATU-10 FW version 1.6 and is ported from microC to the free MPLAB XC8 compiler.
 When not connected via Bluetooth to an IC-705, the Tuner will mainly operate as with the original FW 1.6.
+The main purpose of the Bluetooth interface is to connect the Tuner to the IC-705 in order to change the Tuner relay setting on band change to previousely tuned bands.

-Main New Features:\
+Main New Features:
 - Bluetooth interface for connection to the IC-705 transceiver:
   - Receive frequency/band and SWR information from the transceiver
   - Save and restore relay settings for each band
   - Update the Tuner SWR reading to match the transceiver SWR reading
+  - Handle automatic tuning start induvidually for ech band
 - Optionally add a HF-VHF/UHF antenna switch and additional BNC connector
 - Show current relay setting and band on the OLED display
 - OLED Settings menu for Cell Parameters, BT unpair and more
 - Slightly more persistent tuning algorithm that may tune some previously difficult antennas

-### OLED Display Layout:
+#### OLED Display Layout:
 The OLED display now includes Band Relay Setting and Bluetooth State in addition to Power, SWR and Battery.

 ![https://github.com/rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/blob/main/Pictures/BT-OLED.jpg](https://github.com/rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/blob/main/Pictures/BT-OLED.jpg)

+When the Tune Flag is on the Tuner will re-tune on next TX and the flag is cleared.
+A long Button push will set the Tune Flag again and force a manual re-tune.
+A short button push will set the Tuner in bypass and disable re-tuning.

-### Bluetooth Connection States:
+#### Bluetooth Connection States:
 When the Tuner is connected via Bluetooth to an IC-705, it will enter one of these States:
 - UNPAIRED - Will try to pair for 2 minutes after power up, then Bluetooth is turned off.
 - PAIRED - Will try to connect as long as power is on.